01The Size Of The Total Market

 With your given marketing strategy, budget, and personnel, how much of the market will you be able to reach?
 Is it more than you can supply, or is it insufficient to reach your break-even point?
 How does the information relate to your current strategy?

 You see, there are a number of considerations when truly considering your target market.
 The truth is the number is influenced by the answers to all of the questions you ask here.
-However, by carefully examining these 6 factors to identifying your ideal target market, you’ll be much better prepared for success.
+However, by carefully examining these six factors when identifying your ideal target market, you’ll be much better prepared for success.

 Wholesale Marketing 101 — Know Your Ideal Target Market